openmc-dev/openmc/docs/source/usersguide/basics.rst

    :ref:`io_geometry`
      This file describes how the materials defined in ``materials.xml`` occupy regions of space.
-Physical volumes are defined using constructive solid geometry, described in detail in FIXME.
+Physical volumes are defined using constructive solid geometry, described in detail in :ref:`usersguide_geometry`.

    :ref:`io_settings`
      This file indicates what mode OpenMC should be run in, how many particles